Partly because the audience is expanding so quickly but also because the tools are better than ever before.

 Bandicam is a reasonably priced screen recorder with an excellent performance to boot.

-Bandicam is a powerful game recorder which only had five frames per second drop overall which is impressive.
+Bandicam is a powerful game recorder that only had five frames per second drop overall, which is impressive.
 It also has a decent amount of options that will allow you to alter the recording to your preference.
-Among them, multi-channel recording which most content creators will know can be quite valuable.
-It allows you to record audio on separate tracks, so your microphone and game are recording on different tracks.
+Among them, multi-channel recording, which most content creators will know, can be quite valuable.
+It will enable you to record audio on separate tracks, so your microphone and game are recording on different tracks.

-If you don’t mind using a bit of extra time setting Bandicam up then it is a great option for gamers who want to take their recording a bit more serious.
+If you don’t mind using a bit of extra time setting Bandicam up, then it is an excellent option for gamers who want to take their recording a bit more seriously.

-The Bad: No benchmark feature, can be laborious and time-consuming first to set up.
+The Bad: No benchmark feature, can be difficult and time-consuming first to set up.